kvark/blade/README.md

 - *object copy*: wgpu-hal hides API objects so that they can only be `Clone`, and some of the backends use `Arc` and other heap-allocated backing for them.
 Lame keeps the API for resources to be are light as possible and allows them to be copied freely.
 - *bind group creation cost*: wgpu considers it expensive, needs to be prepared ahead of time.
 Lame considers it cheap enough to always create on the fly.
 | bind group invalidation | should be avoided by following pipeline compatibility rules | everything is re-bound on pipeline change |
+- *barriers*: wgpu attempts to always use the optimal image layouts and can set reduced access flags on resources based on use.
+Placing the barriers optimally is a non-trivial task to solve, no universal solutions.
+Lame not only ignores this fight by making the user place the barrier, these barriers are only global, and there are no image layout changes - everything is GENERAL.
 - *usage*: wgpu expects to be used as a Rust library.
 Lame expects to be vendored in and modified according to the needs of a user.
 Hopefully, some of the changes would appear upstream as PRs.

 In other words, this is a bit **experiment**.
 It may fail horribly, or it may open up new ideas and perspectives.